natamendelson/voxelmorph_extension_DL/README.md

     - `save_normalized(input_path)` normalizes a volume and saves it to a `normalized/` subdirectory.

   - **Add Gaussian Noise (`add_noise.py`):**
   - Contains a utility function `add_gaussian_noise()` to inject Gaussian noise into image tensors during preprocessing or data augmentation.

-## Requirements

-- Python 3.10+
-- PyTorch
-- Numpy
-- Matplotlib
-- Voxelmorph (PyTorch backend)
-- Other dependencies as listed in `requirements.txt`

 ## Usage